raku-community-modules/Template6/README.md

 Template6 is a simple template engine designed to be a content-neutral template language.

-Eventually, I intend for this to be as powerful as Template Toolkit, but for now I'm keeping it simple and leaving it capable of easily adding new functionality.

 I also intend to borrow features and ideas from my own Flower and Garden projects.

+This project does not intend to create an exact clone of Template Toolkit.
+Some features from TT are not planned for inclusion, and likewise, some feature will be included that are not in TT.
+Not all features will work the same either.

 ## Currently implemented features

-*    get and set statements, including implicit versions.
+*    GET and SET statements, including implicit versions.

      * [% get varname %]
      * [% varname %]
      * [% set varname = value %]
      * [% varname = value %]

-*    for statement.
+*    FOR statement.

      This replaces the FOREACH statement in TT2.
      It can be used in one of four ways:

      * [% for listname as itemname %]
      * [% for listname -> itemname %]
      * [% for itemname in listname %]
      * [% for itemname = listname %]

      If used with Hashes, you'll need to query the .key or .value accessors.

-*    if/elsif/else/unless statements.
+*    IF/ELSIF/ELSE/UNLESS statements.

      These are very simplistic at the moment, but work for basic tests.

 *    Querying nested data structures using a simple dot operator syntax.
-*    call and default statements.
+*    CALL and DEFAULT statements.

+## Differences with Template Toolkit

+ * You should use explicit quotes, including in INSERT/INCLUDE/PROCESS directives.
+ * All statement directives are case insensitive.
+ * There are no plans for the INTERPOLATE option/style.
+ * Anything not yet implemented (see TODO below.)

+## Caveats

+ * Whitespace control is not implemented, so some things are fairly odd.
+See TODO.
+ * A lot of little nit-picky stuff, likely related to the whitespace issue.

 ## TODO

 ### Short Term Goals

- * insert, include, process and wrapper statements
+ * WRAPPER statement
  * block statements
  * given/when statements
+ * Add 'absolute' and 'relative' options to Template6::Provider::File

 ### Medium Term Goals